 Sometimes the worst aspect of a car accident will be trying to resolve a claim for property damage or injury with your own insurance company.
+An insurance company has a duty to deal fairly and in good faith with the people that it insures.
+When an insurance company violates that duty, the violation constitutes an act of bad faith.

 Auto insurance companies are notorious for making "lowball" settlement offers for cars that have been totaled in car accidents.
 They may impose unreasonable requirements upon a driver who attempts to negotiate a higher settlement figure, or delay payment until their insured is no longer able to hold out for more.